YuliyaValova/DataEngineer_SparkPractice/README.md

    * Save the year total as a new column year_purchases
    * Remove the columns with monthly amounts from the data frame
 ***
-3) Save the data in CSV format to Cloud Object Storage.
+3) Save the data in CSV format to Cloud Object Storage
-4) A more detailed description of the methods is located in the code of the corresponding interfaces.

 # To run this app you need:
 <br>